Skip to main content

-With all of the new project management software selections on the market, it's more challenging than ever to figure out which tool is right for you and your team.
-Which features will actually help you reach the finish line, and which sound great in marketing campaigns but don’t actually add any real value?
+With all of the available project management software tools on the market, it's more challenging than ever to figure out which tool is right for you and your team.
+Which features will actually help you reach the finish line, and which just sound great in marketing campaigns but don’t actually add any real value?

-In this post, I’ll explore some of the features across project management software that are essential to enabling and supporting team collaboration.
+In this post, I’ll explore what project management software is by discussing some of the features that are essential to supporting team collaboration, keeping work on track, and delivering projects successfully.

 Essential Features To Look For

-- track performance metrics (ex. time spent, dollars incurred) so you can compare and analyze data across projects
+• track performance metrics and key performance indicators (e.g. time spent, dollars incurred) so you can compare and analyze data across projects

-With the right tool, you can track ongoing performance against key performance indicators (KPIs) to increase the likelihood of project success while ensuring that nothing slips through the net unnoticed.
+With the right tool, you'll get benefits from your project management software like the ability to track ongoing performance against key performance indicators, increase the likelihood of project success, and make sure nothing slips through the net unnoticed.

 1. Project Planning